MarkStryjenski/finalAssignmentMarek/ReadMe.md

 7. If your port is different then 27017 go to: src\main\resources\application.properties and change spring.data.mongodb.port=27017 to spring.data.mongodb.port=Your port number

 8. Click the highlighted button and create new Database.
-Name it **Happiness**
+Name it **Happiness** and collection name Covid

    ![mongoDbDatabase.png](imgs\mongoDbDatabase.png)

-9. Create collection called Covid

-10. Create collection called InternetUsage
+9. Click Plus symbol next to Happiness and create collection called InternetUsage

-11. Create collection called WorldHappiness
+10. Create collection called WorldHappiness

-12. Inside src\main\java\com.hapiness.dataprocessing\usedDataSets folder you will find three different data sets.
+11. Inside src\main\java\com.hapiness.dataprocessing\usedDataSets folder you will find three different data sets.
 Two of them will be in csv format and one in json.
 In the following steps you will import datasets to the MongoDb

-13. Go to Happiness -> Covid and click on ADD DATA
+12. Go to Happiness -> Covid and click on ADD DATA

-14. Choose Import File
+13. Choose Import File

-15. Select Json and click on browse and select Covid.json
+14. Select Json and click on browse and select Covid.json

-16. Click Import
+15. Click Import

-17. Go to InternetUsage Collection and click on ADD DATA
+16. Go to InternetUsage Collection and click on ADD DATA

-18. Choose Import File
+17. Choose Import File

-19. Select this time csv and click on browse and select List of Countries by number of Internet Users.csv
+18. Select this time csv and click on browse and select List of Countries by number of Internet Users.csv

-20. Click Import
+19. Click Import

-21. Go to WorldHappiness Collection and click on Add DATA
+20. Go to WorldHappiness Collection and click on Add DATA

-22. Choose Import File
+21. Choose Import File

-23. Select this time csv and click on browse and World-Happiness-2020.csv
+22. Select this time csv and click on browse and World-Happiness-2020.csv

-24. Click Import
+23. Click Import

-25. Go to src\main\java\com.hapiness.dataprocessing\DataProcessingApplication.java
+24. Go to src\main\java\com.hapiness.dataprocessing\DataProcessingApplication.java

-26. Run the DataProcessingApplication
+25. Run the DataProcessingApplication

-27. You can make now Api calls in the postman
+26. You can make now Api calls in the postman

 **Important!!!!!!!!**